blockattack/blockattack-www/thegame.md

 permalink: /thegame/
 redirect_from: "/thegame.htm"
 ---
 Block Attack - Rise of the Blocks is a puzzle/blockfall game inspired by Nintendo's Tetris Attack (or "Panel de Pon") for the Super Nintendo.
-The game is pretty action packed for a puzzle game :-)
+It might seem like any other match-3 style game but it is generally much faster.
+The game requires fast decisions compared to other puzzle games.
+While you can setup the perfect chain it is much more likely that you will construct chains while blocks are still dropping around you.

+In addition to traditional game types like endless, time trial and stage clear the game does also feature a VS-mode.
+The VS mode is a dual like you rarely see in a puzzle game.

 The game is programmed by me (Poul Sander) and is released under the GPL license version 2.

 Current version is 2.1.2